-Sex and the Media (including the Internet)
+Sex and the media (including the Internet)

-Planned Parenthood Services
+Planned Parenthood services

+Planned Parenthood helps parents teach their children how to make responsible choices about sex.
 Most parents want to teach their values to their children and want to be their children's main source of information about sex, but most parents want help.

 When Teens are Given Honest Information, They Make Responsible Choices.